-Solved: iComfort Error Code 411
+Solving Error Code 411

 Error code 411 is an urgent priority to take care of.
 You’ll see this error code appear when the outdoor unit’s low-pressure switch malfunctions five times or more during one heating or cooling cycle.
 Since this error code involves the outdoor unit, it can be involved with your air conditioner.
 Every time the low-pressure switch opens incorrectly, the error count increases.
 Once it reaches five strikes, the thermostat immediately switches down the outdoor unit.
-This is known as a lockout and is a safety feature intended to reduce damage.
+This is known as a lockout and is a safety feature intended to minimize damage.

 Fixing the Problem